DatSwissGuy/pokemon-app/README.md

 # Journal

 - **(19.01.2021)**: Today i tried to learn `GitHub Actions` in order to automatically deploy the app on Firebase.
 I pushed directly into master to test wether my configuration would work, that's something that should be avoided at all cost.
 For me this was quite a challenge but after several hours i came up with a solution.
 I also added a badge for a succesful deployment 😁.

+- **(22.01.2021)**: Merged some new features (games list, sidebar nav default opened in desktop mode, bugfixes) into master.
+Automatic is working as intended.
+I'll have to start thinking about how to further design the app and what features it should have.